ASMA-Tune: Unlocking LLMs' Assembly Code Comprehension via Structural-Semantic Instruction Tuning: Experiment Results

 \subsection{Main Results 1: Binary Code Similarity Detection Evaluation}

-Our experimental findings are systematically presented in Fig. ~\ref{fig:BCSD_recall} and Tab. ~\ref{tab:eval:BCSD:MRR}.
-The results demonstrate ASMA-Tune\textsubscript{13B}'s Recall@1 performance across varying function pool sizes and its MRR metrics (evaluated with 500-function pools) compared to existing techniques on seven BCSD benchmarks.
+Our experimental findings are systematically presented in Fig. ~\ref{fig:BCSD_recall} and Tab. ~\ref{tab:eval-BCSD(MRR)}.
+The results demonstrate \toolname enhanced models' (denoted with \textbf{AT} suffix) Recall@1 performance across varying function pool sizes and their MRR metrics (evaluated with 500-function pools) compared to existing techniques on seven BCSD benchmarks.
 Key observations are as follows.

-\textbf{ASMA-Tune\textsubscript{13B} averagely outperforms all other models across all 7 datasets, achieving the highest average Recall@1 and MRR while maintaining SOTA performance on 5/7 datasets.} On average, ASMA-Tune\textsubscript{13B} demonstrates a relative improvement of +22.7\% in Recall@1 and +17.8\% in MRR compared to the baseline Commercial LLM (GPT-4-Turbo).
-When compared to Open-sourced code LLMs, ASMA-Tune\textsubscript{13B} surpasses all existing methods, with an average relative improvement of +69.5\% in Recall@1 and +66.4\% in MRR over the SOTA coder-instruct model~\citep{zhuo2024bigcodebench} (Qwen2.5-Coder-Instruct-GGUF\textsubscript{14B}) within comparable parameter scales.
+\textbf{\toolname enhanced models consistently outperform their original versions and baseline methods across all 7 datasets}, achieving state-of-the-art average Recall@1 (0.367) and MRR (0.257) with 500-function pools.
+Specifically, the \toolname enhanced Vicuna1.5-\textbf{AT}-13.2B exhibits a +39.7\% relative improvement in Recall@1 and +17.8\% in MRR compared to GPT-4-Turbo under 500-function pool configurations.
+When compared to open-source code LLMs, \toolname enhanced models demonstrate superior assembly code comprehension capabilities.
+Qwen2.5-Coder-Instruct-\textbf{AT}-7.2B achieves +107.4\% higher Recall@1 and +106.3\% better MRR than its base model (Qwen2.5-Coder-Instruct-7B), while DeepSeek-Coder-Instruct-\textbf{AT}-6.9B shows +84.8\% improvement in Recall@1 and +64.1\% in MRR compared to DeepSeek-Coder-Instruct-6.7B, all measured with 500-function pools.

-\textbf{LLM's assembly code comprehension enhanced through \toolname.} In control-flow intensive scenarios (Curl, ImageMagick, Coreutils), GPT-4-Turbo exhibits performance degradation, likely due to the challenges posed by complex assembly and instruction jump structures, which hinder effective information extraction in LLM processing.
-In contrast, ASMA-Tune\textsubscript{13B} effectively captures the relationships between instructions through its assembly encoder, enabling more accurate summarization of assembly semantics.
-This architectural advantage translates to measurable improvements: compared to GPT-4-Turbo, ASMA-Tune\textsubscript{13B} achieves a improvement of +37\% in Recall@1 and +21.1\% in MRR on Curl.
-Similar performance improvements are observed on ImageMagick and Coreutils as well.
+\textbf{The performance gains are particularly significant for general-purpose LLMs}, where assembly understanding plays a critical role.
+For instance, Vicuna1.5-\textbf{AT}-13.2B achieves a 75× relative improvement in Recall@1 and a 30× enhancement in MRR compared to Vicuna1.5-13B under 500-function pool conditions.
+Across all datasets, \toolname enhanced models maintain an average 85.9\% higher MRR than non-enhanced counterparts in 500-function pool configurations.
+These results validate our method's effectiveness in enhancing models' capacity to discern subtle assembly patterns in complex scenarios, particularly at larger pool sizes where semantic understanding of low-level code becomes paramount.